systematically-design/tokenScript-Documentation/src/docs/README.md

 ### Visualizations
 Systematically automatically creates visualizations of your scales, helping you see how tokens work together.

-## Cross-References

-Throughout this documentation, you'll find:
-- **App perspective**: How to use features in the visual editor
-- **DSL perspective**: How to write the same tokens in code
-- **Cross-links**: Links between app and DSL sections
+Throughout this documentation, you'll learn how to write TokenScript DSL code in Systematically to create design tokens.
+The app provides powerful tools to help you write, preview, and visualize your tokens.

 ## Contributing